 A probate and trust attorney charges his client the fee set forth by the Florida Probate Code and the Florida Trust Code.
-Not only does the court reject the fee, the court holds that charging the fee was a breach of the lawyer’s fiduciary duty.
+Not only does the court reject the attorney fee, the court holds that charging the fee set forth by the Florida probate code was a breach of the lawyer’s fiduciary duty.
 Not only does the attorney have to pay back the fee, the court rules that the amount to be refunded is not dischargeable in bankruptcy.

 “Reasonable Fees Under Florida Trust Code”

-Attorney Fees Charged Pursuant to Florida Statute Were Not Reasonable.
+Attorney Fees Charged Pursuant to Florida Probate Statute Were Not Reasonable

-West argued that he cannot be guilty of defalcation because the fees he sought to charge the estate comported with Florida law.
+West argued that he cannot be guilty of defalcation or breach of duty because the attorney fees he sought to charge the estate comported with Florida probate and trust law.
 (Defalcation is a type of fraud which would make any liability owed by West to be non-dischargeable in bankruptcy – a VERY big deal.)
 The Court rejected that argument.

 West’s argument is unavailing.
 To begin with, the fact that a fee is “presumptively reasonable” does not mean that it is actually reasonable.
 Indeed, the Bankruptcy Court found that such a fee would not be reasonable in this case.
 Moreover, neither case stands for the proposition that charging a presumptively reasonable fee necessarily precludes a finding of a breach of fiduciary duty.

-Failure to Fully Disclose How Attorney Fees Can be Charged Is Breach of Fiduciary Duty.
+Failure to Fully Disclose How Attorney Fees Can be Charged in Probate Is Breach of Fiduciary Duty

 If a debt is the result of what is known as defalcation under the Bankruptcy Code, the debt will not be discharged in bankruptcy.
-The Court found defalcation here because of the breach of fiduciary duty and other misconduct of the attorney.
+The Court found defalcation here because of the breach of fiduciary duty with the attorney fee charged and other misconduct of the attorney.